pbozeman/esp32-serial-demo/README.md

 Optionally connect GPIO 4 to GPIO 6 (I2C SCA) and GPIO 5 to GPIO 7 (I2C SCK) if you
 want to observe the controller sending data to a simulated peripheral.
-If this isn't done, you will only be able to observe the controller initiating a write to the device's address, but it won't transmit the payload.
+If this isn't done, you will only able to observe the controller initiating a write to the device's address, but it won't transmit the payload.

 ## Signals